ahahn94/mypkg/README.md

 # MYPKG
-Helper script for building, installing and removing eopkg 3rd party packages.
+Helper script for Solus 3rd party packages.

 mypkg.py has to be run as root or via the mypkg bash script.